 Adult rabbits are territorial.
 That means if you have 2 rabbits, you need 2 cages.
 If you’ll be breeding them, you also need a grow-out cage for fryers.
 Keep an extra cage or two so you can separate or quarantine rabbits if necessary.

 Beginner Mistake: Keep two rabbits in a cage for company, thinking rabbits are social creatures who’ll pine away without a friend.
 In reality, rabbits don’t need companionship of their kind.
 A few pats from you morning and night is all the attention they need.
 While young rabbits can be kept together for a time, they become aggressive at sexual maturity.
 Adult rabbits are territorial and will fight.
 Separate genders by 10-12 weeks.
 Each rabbit should be given it’s own cage by 4 months old.
-The only way two adult rabbits can be kept together safely is if they’ve both been spayed/neutered and have been gradually introduced.
+The only way two adult rabbits can be kept together safely in a cage/hutch is if they’ve both been spayed/neutered and have been gradually introduced.

 House bucks and does away from each other.
 This reduces or stops bucks from spraying their pee.
 They don’t feel the need to send their “calling card” out to all the ladies in the area if they are at least 3 feet away.
 Does are also much happier without a smelly buck next door.
 Use solid dividers to separate bucks/does in row cages.
-TIP: If using stacked cages, put bucks on the bottom so urine hits your legs instead of your face!

 Rabbit Housing Options